Farmers to intensify agitation with Bharat bandh, burning farm laws on Holi | Headlines

 ''The strike will start from 6 in the morning and will continue till 6 in the evening, during which all shops and dairies and everything will remain closed.

-''We will burn the copies of the three laws during Holi and hope that better sense prevails within the government, and it repeals the laws, and gives us a written guarantee for MSP,'' said Ranjit Raju of Ganganagar Kisan Samiti addressing a press conference.
+''We will burn the copies of the three laws during Holi and hope that better sense prevails in the government, and it repeals the laws, and gives us a written guarantee for MSP,'' Raju said.

-The bandh has found support in all trade and transport unions, students', youth and women's unions.
+According to farmer leaders, the Samyukt Kisan Morcha's call for the bandh had found support in trade unions from organised and unorganised sectors, traders and arhtiya associations, workers' unions, including agricultural workers unions, transporter associations, teachers' associations, youth and students associations.

-All India Kisan Sabha (AIKS) leader Krishna Prasad said the fact that the movement had managed to continue for as long as 112 days was an achievement in itself, and it would only get stronger from now.
+All India Kisan Sabha (AIKS) leader Krishna Prasad said the fact that the movement had managed to continue for as long as 112 days was an achievement in itself, and it would only get stronger.

 ''The protest has been going on for 112 days.
 That itself is an achievement.
 Neither you, nor us had thought that we could do this, and the public has shown that it supports us,'' he said.

-Prasad also expressed concerns over the central government's move to introduce the Electricity Amendment Bill 2021, claiming that any amendments made to the act would be in violation of the government's commitment made to the farmers in January.
+Prasad also expressed concerns over the central government's move to introduce the Electricity Amendment Bill 2021, claiming that any amendments made to the act would be in violation of the commitment made by the government to the farmers in January.

 ''During the 11 rounds of talks that we have had with the government, Agriculture Minister Narendra Tomar said that they accepted our demands over the electricity bill.

-''The media wrote that 50 per cent demands of the the farmers' movement were resolved.
+''The media wrote that 50 per cent of the demands of the farmers' movement were resolved.
 But, now they are trying to introduce the act again.
 This is cheating,'' he said.

+An SKM statement said that several organisations had also committed to mobilising thousands of people at the protest sites at a time when the protesting farmers would have to attend to wheat harvesting operations in a couple of weeks' time.

+The leaders also announced their plans to organise a ''Shaheed Yadgar Kisan Mazdoor Padyatra'' between March 18 and 23.

 Enacted in September, the three farm laws have been projected by the Centre as major reforms in the agriculture sector that will remove the middlemen and allow farmers to sell their produce anywhere in the country.